Al Di Meola: 1980s

-Years after the Elegant Gypsy sessions, Di Meola and Paco de Lucía were approached to do a tour with Leo Kottke.
+Shortly after, Di Meola and Paco de Lucía were approached to do a tour with Leo Kottke.
 Weeks later, a better proposition turned up: a 2-month European tour with John McLaughlin.
 Di Meola became friendly with Paco, yet he never became quite close to McLaughlin.
 Di Meola revealed that the British guitarist was fiercely competitive, wary of being replaced as fusion's premiere guitarist.
 "It was like going into a boxing match and he's out to kill you", said Di Meola of McLaughlin's ruthless attitude.
 That fueled a six-stringed rivalry that largely benefited the audience.

 In 1980, Di Meola recorded the best-selling Friday Night in San Francisco live album with John McLaughlin and Paco de Lucía.
 Still a popular album, it went on to sell seven million copies worldwide.

 The trio reconvened in 1982 to record a studio album, Passion, Grace & Fire (1983).
 In the Spanish remaster of the album, flamenco scholars José Manuel Gamboa and Faustino Nuñez weigh in their impressions on the liner notes.
 Though somewhat lacking the "warmth" of the live setting of their debut, Passion, Grace & Fire is a more balanced effort.
 The three performers contributed with two compositions each.

 1982 was also the year Di Meola released his first live album, Tour De Force.
 It notably featured former Mahavishnu Orchestra keyboard player Jan Hammer on the line-up, with sidemen Anthony Jackson on bass, Mingo Lewis handling the percussion and Steve Gadd on drums.
 Along with music from preceding albums, it featured a previously unreleased Di Meola track ("Nena") and two Hammer compositions, "Advantage" and "Cruisin'" from Electric Rendezvous.
 The studio version was marketed as a single.

 After touring straight for ten years the guitarist took some time off in 1984.
 Di Meola felt he had reached a dead end in his career, both with his fusion work and the acoustic trio.
 On his words:

 With [Paco and John], it got to the point where I was trying to come up with another spectacular run as fast as I could play it, designed to drive the audience berserk.
 And you know, I'd come up with something.
 But the music reached a plateau where it wasn't working.
 There wasn't anywhere else you could go after that.

+Around this time, DiMeola also left Columbia Records.
+He would release his next three albums on Manhattan Records.